openstack/service-types-authority/README.rst

 =======================

-The following is a central authority for handing out service types to projects.
+The following is a central authority for handing out service types to projects for their services.

-OpenStack Projects with REST APIs must have a well known service type.
+Each OpenStack Service with a REST API must have a well known service type.
 The well known service type guarantees a documented API is available for that service.
 Users of this service can trust that it will be the same between different OpenStack environments.